helenaferdy/helenaferdy.github.io/_posts/2024-11-27-sda-ip-transit.md

 <br>

-And then assign this IP Transit to the border using the externally facing interface with the IP Pool created earlier
+On Jakarta Site, assign this IP Transit to the border using the externally facing interface with the IP Pool created earlier

 ![x](/static/2024-11-27-sda-ip-transit/06.png)